Beyond Boundaries

 • Yellowstone National Park was created before the surrounding states existed, which makes its relationship to its neighbors different from those of many national parks.
 This park has exclusive jurisdiction over managing wildlife within the park boundary; wildlife management is driven by National Park Service mission and federal mandates, rather than by state wildlife management objectives.
 However, the National Park Service recognizes ecological boundaries do not match the social and political boundaries established in the ecosystem.
 Thus, most managers in the park have established relationships with neighboring agencies to coordinate actions that, in some cases, are quite different on each side of the park boundary.
 The park works with the states on most issues, including wolf and bison management.

 • Time also affects how this ecosystem changes and at what pace.
 What are the intervals between volcanic eruptions?
 Between fires?
 How has forest composition changed in the past 100 years?
-How will climate change alter these patterns?
+How is climate change altering these patterns?
 These are the types of “time” questions that influence management of Yellowstone.

 Ecosystem managers face these challenges by addressing the whole ecosystem, including preserving individual components and their relationships and linkages between them.
 Maintaining healthy, functioning ecosystems preserves species more effectively than do emergency measures to bring back threatened species from the brink of extinction.